project-hadron/discovery-capability/docs/source/introduction/overview.rst

 The content of a recipe can be interrogated through the various :ref:`reports<Capability Reports>` common across all capabilities.

-Recipes define the identity and re-usability of capabilities capturing the standard modeboundaries.
+Recipes define the identity and re-usability of capabilities capturing its activities and boundaries and ensuring separation from other capability recipes.

 What is a capability pipeline?
 ------------------------------

+A capability does not relate to any specific part of a lifecycle, only to the task it has been designed, FeatureSelect for dimensionality, AutoML for model predict, etc. It is designed in a way that it is applicable to any related a use case, thereby enabling its activities to be flexibly assigned to a delivery process to which it is being applied.

 Capabilities, on their own, are tightly focused on their concerns, albeit with a use case in mind.
 It is not till we collectively link our capabilities in a meaningful order that we build our reusable use case or microservice.
 In order to capture a set of capabilities into a reusable